 - You may also use sandpaper to remove thin rust.
 But make sure to use fine grit (220 or higher) to avoid scratch marks on the surface.

-- Sanders (dual-action (DA) or orbital) are great for removing rust quicker and easier than the previous methods.
-These power tools operate at low speeds and have a flat contact surface.
-This way they remove rust without damaging the metal.
-Also, many models have dust collectors to reduce the dust.
-Sanders cannot remove rust from corners and hard-to-reach areas.
+- Sanders, either dual-action or orbital, are great for removing rust quicker and easier than the previous methods.
+These power tools operate at low speeds and have a flat contact surface, preventing damage to the metal.
+Also, many models have dust collectors to capture the dust.
+One disadvantage is that sanders cannot clean corners and other hard-to-reach areas.

 - A needle scaler is another tool that removes thick rust without damaging the metal.
 It can reach corners and other hard-to-reach areas.
 However, it needs some patience.

 - An angle grinder with an abrasive polycarbide disc can remove rust fast without damaging the metal.
-But they don’t last long, especially if you push them on clean metal or using them on corners.
-Angle grinders with discs cannot remove rust from corners and hard-to-reach areas.
+But they don’t last long, especially if you push them on clean metal or use them on corners.
+Discs cannot clean corners and hard-to-reach areas.

 - An angle grinder with a flat flap disc can also remove thick rust at high speeds.
-But it’s essential to keep it flat on the table to avoid removing metal and making waves on the surface.
-For the same reason, you avoid putting any pressure, let gravity press it on the surface.
+But keeping it flat on the table is essential to avoid removing metal and making waves on the surface.
+For the same reason, you avoid putting any pressure and let gravity press it on the surface.
 If your grinder has adjustable speed, use a low setting.

-Let’s see what chemicals you can use to dissolve or convert the rust from your welding table:
+Let’s see what chemicals you can use to dissolve or convert rust: